-of the utilities associated with psychological costs.
+In this extended framework, the only difference between NP and P worlds will lie in the third factor.
+Assume for simplicity that agents are either sick or healthy.
+In utilitarian terms, a psychological or emotional cost that an agent associates with a positive value will technically increase the total utility (of either NP or P worlds), and hence receives a positive utility.
+Conversely, a cost associated with a negative value receives a negative utility.
+The potentially sick may feel stigmatized in the P world (negative utility), while the potentially healthy will have a sense of security (positive utility) and may have a feeling of unfairness (negative utility) since they pay for the sick.
+Overall, it is not clear where the total sum of utility will head, unless we make specific assumptions about the values of the utilities associated with psychological costs.
 The value of this extended framework, however, is to reveal the uneven distribution of utility losses and gains.
 In a P world, the sick will suffer from utility losses that are not only health-related (obviously) but also money-related and stigmatization-related.
-In a sense, health profiling triples the harm inflicted on the sick, who are worse off not only in terms of health but also money (their premiums are higher in a P world than in an NP world) and psychology (they feel stigmatized).
+In a sense, profiling in health insurance triples the harm inflicted on the sick, who are worse off not only in terms of health but also money (their premiums are higher in a P world than in an NP world) and psychology (they feel stigmatized).
 Conversely, in an NP world, the healthy basically sponsor the treatments of the sick, more evenly distributing utility.
 However, such distributional concerns are best expressed not in utilitarian but in prioritarian and egalitarian terms, to which we turn below.
 These approaches have the advantage that they do not require us to make a hypothetical guess of the above values of the utilities associated with psychological costs.

-To summarize the utilitarian approach, if we only consider money (item 1) and health (item 2), the overall cost remains the same in both worlds, and NP and P are morally equivalent.
+To summarize the utilitarian approach, if we only consider money (item 1) and health (item 2), and assuming linear utility functions, the overall cost remains the same in both worlds, and NP and P are morally equivalent.
 The only difference is in the redistribution of the total utility within the population at the individual level.
+But considering the profiling cost for the company makes the utility - and hence, moral - balance tip towards NP.
 Now, if psychological and emotional costs (item 3) are included, it is essential to precisely and quantitatively define this notion.
 Note that the definition and the scope of these costs are quite subjective, since individuals may feel different emotions or costs depending on their medical histories, psychological profiles and health status (Finkelstein et al 2009).
-However, the addition of this third item does not help us to rule on the issue of health profiling within utilitarianism.
+However, the addition of this third item does not help us to rule on the issue of profiling within utilitarianism.
 This is why we now turn to other ethical concerns.